nipafx/slides/README.md

 * a subdirectory for each presentation, with all required files except shared ones
 * meta-information (LICENSE, README, ...)

-After checkout, the `gh-pages` branch should be added as a worktree to `master`:
+After checkout, the submodule needs to be initialized and the `gh-pages` branch should be added as a worktree to `master`:

+	git submodule update
-	git worktree add slides gh-pages
+	git worktree add _slides gh-pages

 #### Branch `gh-pages`